ryzaer/ini-style-php-router/README.md

 [pwa]
 name = PHP App iniStyle support short_name = I-App
-; description member is optional, and app stores may not use this description = PHP application with .ini-based configuration start_url = / theme_color = #3367D6
+; description option is optional, and app stores may not use this description = PHP application with .ini-based configuration start_url = / theme_color = #3367D6